 Looking for a Counseling Internship or Clinical Residency?

-The City Mission’s counseling department offers counselors and counselors in training a unique opportunity to integrate spirituality with psychology by serving clients that are homeless.
-Our clients come from various walks of life, some have experienced chronic homelessness, some have lost jobs after years of stable employment, some come with low to moderate educational backgrounds and some with college degrees.
+The City Mission offers counselors and counselors-in-training a unique opportunity to integrate spirituality with psychology by serving clients experiencing homelessness.
+Our clients come from various walks of life – some are considered chronically homelessness, some have lost jobs after years of stable employment, some come with low to moderate educational backgrounds and some with college degrees.
 Additionally, The City Mission offers services to those leaving prison and reintegrating into society.

 It is the intent of the counseling department to train up therapists that are rooted in their own Christian beliefs, to become exceptional contributors to the counseling profession.
 We offer solid supervision, an opportunity to provide individual, family and group therapy, and participation in ongoing program development that will meet the needs of our clientele, all within a positive supportive atmosphere provided by City Mission staff.

 Our clients engage in programming and on-site service work hours upon entering The City Mission.
 For those individuals that voluntarily elect to participate in programming, the City Mission offers a residential facility that provides an opportunity for life transformation through the classes offered and the engagement in the therapeutic process.
 The counseling department takes an early and active role in the lives of our clients by offering a crisis stabilization group that allows the individual time to adapt to a new environment and to “tell their stories.”
 Additional psychoeducational groups follow the crisis support groups and it is at this time our clients will meet with a counselor trainee or counselor for an assessment and follow-up counseling sessions.
 Many of our clients recognize the benefits of counseling and choose to stay engaged in the counseling process throughout the duration of their stay.